-- Increase Employer Involvement to Improve Workforce access to Jobs. - Increase Awareness of Travel Options and Services. - Promote Location-Efficient Development and Design. - Target Opportunities Beyond Work Trips and to Address Non-Recurring Sources of Delay.
+- Enhance the Ease of Use, Connectivity, and Effectiveness of Transit and Shared Mobility Options as well as Bicycling and Walking. - Increase Employer Involvement to Improve Workforce access to Jobs. - Increase Awareness of Travel Options and Services. - Promote Location-Efficient Development. - Target Opportunities Beyond Work Trips and to Address Non-Recurring Sources of Delay.